There can be Many Paths to Successful Donkey Training

 There are four types of reinforcements used in training anything.

-I’m going to talk about all four types here in this post and how or if they can be used in donkey training.
+I’m going to talk about all four types here in this post and how or if we can use them in donkey training.

 What is Positive Reinforcement Training?